 Podilymbus podiceps podiceps

 Status: Common regular spring and fall migrant statewide.
 Common regular breeder Sandhills, fairly common elsewhere.
-Rare casual winter visitor western and eastern Platte River Valley.
+Rare casual winter visitor North Platte and Platte River valleys southward.

 Documentation: Specimen: UNSM ZM6004, 20 Apr 1890 Lancaster Co.

 Taxonomy: Three subspecies are recognized, one in North America, podiceps (Pyle 2008).

 Spring: Feb 22, 23, 24 <<<>>> summer (east)

 Peak migratory movement occurs late Mar through Apr, although migrants may occur as early as Feb.
 There are earlier eastern reports 17 Feb 2013 Branched Oak Lake, Lancaster Co and 20 Feb 2016 Carter Lake, Omaha, and early westerly reports 19 Feb 2000 of two at Clear Creek WMA, Keith and Garden Cos, 21 Feb 2020 Sutherland Reservoir, Lincoln Co, 22 Feb 1998 Lake Ogallala, Keith Co, 22 Feb 2020 Lake Ogallala, 17 Mar 2018 Keith Co, and 18 Mar 2017 in southern Garden Co.
 One in southern Cherry Co 5 Mar 2016 was early for that northerly location.

 - High counts: 127 at Holmes Lake, Lancaster Co 11 Apr 2019, 123 at Capitol Beach Lake, Lancaster Co 10 Apr 2019, 120 on 16 Apr 2012 at Offutt Base Lake, Sarpy Co, and 114 at Branched Oak Lake 10 Apr 2013.